-- Keep an eye on the combined instrument panel and be prepared to stop the car when the graphics and text so request. - 3.
+- 2. Keep an eye on the combined instrument panel and be prepared to stop the car when the graphics and text so request. - 3.
 Stop the car when the graphics and text so request.

-PAP searches the area for parking, displays instructions and guides the car in on its passenger side.
+PAP searches the area for a parking space, displays instructions and guides the car in on its passenger side.
 But if required the car can also be parked on the driver's side of the street:

-Activate the direction indicator to the driver's side - then the system searches for a parking space on that side of the car instead.
+• Activate the direction indicator for the driver's side - the car is then parked on that side of the street instead.